hjlammi/SimpleOOPEShell/README.md

 # SimpleOOPEShell

+The program was an assignment at an object-oriented Java programming course at the university.
+SimpleOOPEShell simulates a textual user interface that takes commands from the user and processes files and folders accordingly.
+The program uses Linked List as the data structure for the folders and the data is stored in RAM.

 ## Examples

 md <somefile> command creates new folder of given name. ls lists the contents of the current folder.